LycheeeLu/data-visualization---yelp-review-and-rating-analysis/README.markdown

 https://business.yelp.com/data/resources/open-dataset/

-install the dataset from here and retrieve the `review.json` file and store it into data directory
+install the dataset from here and retrieve the `review.json` file and store it into the `data` directory

 MacOS: `python3 sentimentStarRating.py ...`